Hydrofoooil/Documents/README.md

 ---

-[NLP_intro](./NLP_intro) contains a handwritten note mainly refering to the first half of Stanford cs224n course.
-It covers from word2vec, RNN, LSTM, self-attention all the way to transformer, and thus serves as a good intro to NLP(natural language processing).
-It's relatively not so beginner-friendly as it is mainly about the underlying logic of how these models work, and requires some prior knowledge in neural networks(refer to [cs231n_notes](./cs231n_notes)).
+[NLP_intro](./NLP_intro) contains a handwritten note mainly referring to the first half of Stanford cs224n course.
+It covers from word2vec, RNN, LSTM, self-attention all the way to transformer, and thus serves as a good intro to NLP (natural language processing).
+It's relatively not so beginner-friendly as it is mainly about the underlying logic of how these models work, and requires some prior knowledge in neural networks (refer to [cs231n_notes](./cs231n_notes)).

-There are also code examples in the dirctory showing how a classic transformer is built and trained using PyTorch, with line-by-line comments that helps making out the code, syntax and working mechanism of PyTorch.
+There are also code examples in the directory showing how a classic transformer is built and trained using PyTorch, with line-by-line comments that helps making out the code, syntax and working mechanism of PyTorch.

+---

+[generative_foundation_models](./basic_generative_models) are handwritten tutorials on foundation models (BERT, VAE, Stable Diffusion, etc) for Generative AI.
+Attached are also documents offering prior knowledge in Probability and Statistics that is necessary for understanding the maths behind these models.